chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v0.1.0

-- [ ] add verilog/systemverilog file support (parse verilog for module dependencies/instances)
+- [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances)

-- [ ] update default labels
+- [ ] implement behavior to change module name's when installing a specific version for verilog files

 - [ ] use argparser package to create better CLI?